-The CBCA recently announced Spotlight as exclusive costume partner for CBCA Book Week 2018.
+The CBCA announced Spotlight as exclusive costume partner for CBCA Book Week 2018 though to 2021.
 We believe this partnership will help educators, parents and children across Australia celebrate CBCA Book Week in creative and colourful ways.

 “CBCA Book Week has become an iconic part of Australian children’s calendar.
 We’re excited to be working with the CBCA to help bring our favourite stories and characters to life.
 We know that book parades and dressing up helps to foster a love of Australian literature, and as the exclusive costume partner Spotlight is excited to be help bring to life the imagination of young people.”
 Nick Casey, Communications Manager, Spotlight.

 Fondly referred to as 'Vinnies', The St Vincent de Paul Society is an international charitable organisation which assists people experiencing poverty and inequality and works to shape a more just and compassionate society.

 The CBCA is proud to support Vinnies through the donation of books from past CBCA Book of the Year Award Notables and Short Lists.
 These books are distributed by Vinnies to families in need as part of family assistance packs and Christmas hampers.

 "It's important for us that we can provide struggling families with more than just food or clothing, this type of donation allows us to do that by helping parents bring a smile to the faces of their children.
 These books will be given a new life on the bookshelves and in the bedrooms of children in need across our city."
 Ray O'Donnell, Executive Officer Brisbane Diocese, St Vincent de Paul QLD.